DIE-Bonn/MatomoTracking/README.md

         - `includedPaths`: Specifies paths that should be tracked, even if they are excluded.
         For example:
             - `\\.(php|aspx)(\\?.*)?$`: Includes files with extensions `.php` and `.aspx`, and optionally followed by query parameters
+        - `pathOverrides`: The pathOverrides block allows you to define more specific tracking settings for particular path prefixes under the domain.
+These overrides take precedence over the domain-level settings, but only for requests that match the specified paths.
+        Matching is based on prefix matching with path boundary awareness, meaning:
+          - `/subdir` matches `/subdir` and `/subdir/test`, but not `/subdir2`.

+          For example:
+          - `"/subdir"`:
+            - `trackingEnabled: true`: Enables tracking for paths under `/subdir`, even if other paths are excluded.
+            - `idSite: 24`: Overrides the site ID used for this specific path.
+            - `excludedPaths`: Within `/subdir`, `/subdir/test` and `/subdir/test2` are excluded from tracking.
+          - `"/subdir2"`:
+            - `trackingEnabled: false`: Disables tracking entirely for any request under `/subdir2`.
+            - `idSite: 24`: Still defines an ID, but it is unused since tracking is disabled here.

     - `"test.de"`:
         - `trackingEnabled: false`: Disables tracking for `test.de`.
         - `idSite: 456`: Uses `456` as the Matomo site ID.